GausPeerzade/BasketProtocol/README.md

 ## Future Plans

-BaskedProtocol is committed to continuous development and innovation.
+Basket Protocol is committed to continuous development and innovation.
 Upcoming features include:

 - **Advanced AI Models**: More sophisticated AI models for deeper insights and better decision-making.
 - **Cross-Chain Compatibility**: Expanding support to multiple blockchain networks.
 - **Governance**: Decentralized governance to give users more control over the protocol's future.

+## License

+Basket Protocol is open-source and available under the MIT License.